The 20 Best Preaxial Polydactyly Type 1 Doctors Near Me in Washington, US

 English

-Colin Kennedy is an Orthopedics provider in Tacoma, Washington.
+Colin Kennedy is an Orthopedics provider practicing medicine in Tacoma, Washington.
 Dr. Kennedy is rated as an Experienced provider by MediFind in the treatment of Preaxial Polydactyly Type 1.
-His top areas of expertise are Tenosynovitis, Preaxial Polydactyly Type 1, Kienbock's Disease, and Polydactyly.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Tenosynovitis, Preaxial Polydactyly Type 1, Kienbock's Disease, and Polydactyly.

 Experienced in Preaxial Polydactyly Type 1